YangShengYuan/cut-shortcut-artifact/README.md

-# cut-shortcut-artifact
+# Cut-Shortcut-artifact
-the cut-shortcut (and cut-shortcut-S) source code and artifact
+the Cut-Shortcut (and Cut-Shortcut-S) source code and artifact.

+The source folder contains all source code.
+Cut-Shortcut (and Cut-Shortcut-S) are implemneted as plugins into the Tai-e static analysis framework.
+You can locate the source code of Cut-Shortcut (and Cut-Shortcut-S) at [/source/src/](https://github.com/YangShengYuan/cut-shortcut-artifact/tree/main/source/src/main/java/pascal/taie/analysis/pta/toolkit/cutshortcut).

-the instructions for reproducing the experimental results in the article will be included in this document soon.
+The artifact folder provides pre-compiled jar of our implmentation to run experimentes.
+All benchmarks, files, and scripts necessary to reproduce the experimental results in our article are also included.
+A step by step instruction for reproducing those results will soon be included in this document.